 Attempt to drive around without your AC running for a while.
 Keep an eye on the places where water accumulates.
 If you notice improvement, you’re one step closer to solving and fixing the breach.

-Dampness, drips or puddles inside your cabin when you’re using the AC could mean there’s a problem in one of these:
+Dampness, drips or puddles inside your cabin when you’re using the AC could mean there’s a problem with the air conditioning system or heater core.

 Windshield Replacement

 Professionals can make mistakes every so often.
-If you’ve recently had a new front or rear windshield installed, it may have been poorly fitted.
+If you’ve recently had a new front or rear windshield installed, it may have been fitted incorrectly.

 Wet patches collecting towards the front or rear of your cabin could warn of shoddy installation, so it’s worth checking this out.

-Possible Causes of Leaks – and How to Fix Them
+Possible Causes of Leaks in Your Car – And How to Fix Them

 Next up, you’ll learn how and why each component could be malfunctioning.
 We’ve included brief guidelines on how to check and fix each of them.